DavidWarrenKatz/programmedAging/papers/by_author/Masopust.md

 **Summary**:
 The authors activated mouse CD8+ T cells in vivo using a heterologous prime–boost–boost vaccination strategy.
 Expanded cells from middle-aged (~1 year old) mice were transferred to younger (8–10 weeks old) mice, and this process was repeated iteratively with the same T cells.
 Remarkably, over 10 years, these T cells retained their ability to respond to vaccination at levels comparable to young endogenous T cells.
 Some of the original T cells expanded by at least 10^40-fold during this period, far exceeding the normal proliferative and longevity capacities of T cells.
 Despite this unprecedented expansion and longevity, the T cells did not become cancerous but did display some signs of exhaustion, such as the expression of the ‘senescence marker’ KLRG1.

-**Commentary**:
-I hypothesize that the important factor is number of days in the young body, not the number of days between immunizations.
-The authors, on the other hand, believe the number of days between immunizations and the T cells' need to rest is the iportant factor in determining their rejuventaion.
-This could be tested by allowing the T cells to be in the body for a longer before the short immunization periods.
-However, T cells self-destruct after immune stimulation, which is likely why the authors

 **Image**:
 <div style="display: flex; align-items: center;">
     <div style="flex: 2; margin-right: 10px; text-align: center;">